trussworks/trussels-guide/docs/distributed.md

 * When you set up your Zoom account, assign scheduling privileges to scheduling helpers or executive assistants so they can add or remove meetings on your schedule.
 * Integrate Zoom into your Google calendar to make it easier to schedule video conferences.
 We are also fans of the Zoom browser plugin that adds Zoom details to Google Calendar invites.
 * If possible, use dual monitors.
 This will let you see a video of folks on one screen and share your other screen.
 Unfortunately, you will almost certainly find that Zoom puts the screens on the opposite monitors you want it to.
 Every.
 Darn.
 Time.
-* Go into Zoom settings and uncheck “Prompt a confirmation before leaving a meeting” so you can eliminate that bit of awkwardness where you’ve said goodbye but then have to look for the “exit meeting” prompt.
+* Go into Zoom settings and uncheck “Ask me to confirm when I leave a meeting” so you can eliminate that bit of awkwardness where you’ve said goodbye but then have to look for the “exit meeting” prompt.
 * Some people like to turn on the “Remind me” setting, which lets Zoom give you a notification of an upcoming meeting if you have the Zoom desktop app running in the background.
+* To be able to see up to 49 participants in each meeting, go to the video settings and check the box for "Display up to 49 participants per screen in Gallery View."
+Being able to see all of the participants on a call helps build connections and can minimize confusion.
 * Unless you are using a separate push-to-talk system (you probably aren’t — see below), apply the following settings:
   * Check “Mute microphone when joining a meeting.”
 This will prevent you from interrupting an in-progress meeting (and will generally help you avoid embarrassment).
   * Check “Press and hold SPACE key to temporarily unmute yourself” — SPACE is easier to find than the unmute button.